 The last mile is probably the longest ever, but the crowds here are amazing.
 They will push you through no matter what.
 I was even able to speed up a bit in the end just because of the support from the cheering spectators.

-I will be running the Berlin Marathon this year again and I hope to see you all out there.
+I will be running the Berlin Marathon in 2024 again and I hope to see you all out there.
 Head over to my informative article about the Berlin Marathon right here.

 Last Updated on 11.
 January 2024 by Sabrina Wieser

 The beauty (or the curse) of running a marathon is that you never know what you'll be going to get....